energietransitie/needforheat-gearup-app/docs/deploying.md

 You can then continue setting up the rest of the Store page up for Google and Apple and publish it for testing or public.

 ### 2.5.
 Finish Expo Setup with certificates
 Now that we have our entries finished and ready.
-We can continue setting up Expo to do all that building and signing for us.
+Expo should have set up the certificates for us, but doing it manually is possible too:

 For information on this, check out the [Expo Documentation](https://docs.expo.dev/app-signing/app-credentials/).